 After the initial registration, you can renew your registration on the online portal.

-Documents Required by the Motor Vehicle Office
+Documents Required by the DMV Office

 Bring the following documents to register your vehicle: